 This is one reason why I appreciate that Plant Therapy does not recommend internal use for their essential oils.
 Another huge topic for debate, essential oils for internal use have research and opinions on both sides of the argument.
 Both major MLM companies recommend some of their oils for internal use, but there are so many variables when it comes to their safe usage.
 I stopped recommending oils for internal use for others years ago, simply because there are so many nuances in everyone’s individual medical history that influences the safety of any natural supplements, much less essential oils.
 Plant Therapy keeps safe essential oil usage simpler for everyone by limiting the recommended routes of administration.

-If you are ready to try out Plant Therapy essential oils, use this link to save 10% off your first order!
+If you are ready to try out Plant Therapy essential oils, use this link to save 10% off your first order with code 10OFF60.

 Did you find this helpful?
 I would so appreciate you sharing this for your future reference!